Donpjme/TheGreyOne/README.md

 # TheGreyOne
 A program that displays quotations on a button press.
+This app will be able to run off Android OS and iOS mobile devices.